-To address \Cref{definitionfaithfulexplanation}, there is often confusion between two types of model explanations: \textit{ \bf a) what knowledge does the model encode? \bf b) Why does it make certain predictions?} Here, the \textit{``what''} aspect does not directly explain the model's decision-making, as not all encoded features are necessarily used in predictions.
+\begin{restatable}[\bf Faithful Explanations.]{definition}{definitionfaithfulexplanation} Let $f: \mathcal{X} \to \mathcal{Y}$ be a black-box model, consider an input $\rvx \in \gX$, and let $\gE: \mathcal{X} \to \gC$ be an explainer that generates explanations in the concept space $\gC$. \emph{Faithfulness} is $\gE$'s ability to reflect $f$'s reasoning, i.e., predict $f(\rvx)$ from the explanations $\gE(\rvx)$. \end{restatable} To address \Cref{definitionfaithfulexplanation}, there is often confusion between two types of model explanations: \textit{ \bf a) what knowledge does the model encode? \bf b) Why does it make certain predictions?} Here, the \textit{``what''} aspect does not directly explain the model's decision-making, as not all encoded features are necessarily used in predictions.
 Explanations based on the \textit{``what''} are typically correlational, rather than causal.
 Understanding a model’s reasoning requires attention to the \textit{``why''}, making causality indispensable, which is defined as how changes in inputs impact the outputs.
 Indeed, counterfactuals (CFs), which explore \textit{``what if''} scenarios by identifying minimal and feasible changes to inputs that alter predictions, are at the highest level of Pearl’s causal hierarchy \citep{pearl2009causality}, highlighting how changes lead to a different prediction.
 To truly understand a model's reasoning, it is essential to focus on the \textit{``why''}, making causality a key component of \emph{faithfulness}.